Your home doesn’t have to be a battle zone pitting parents against children. Here are some ideas for making peace.

 To repeat our thesis, these trouble spots between generations are not simply matters of differing opinion.
 If the conflicts amounted to no more than that, then negotiation and compromise would resolve them very quickly.
 Instead, they represent staging areas where the authority of the parent can be challenged and undermined.

 What do we recommend, then?
 Should parents retain every vestige of power for as long as possible?
 No!
 Even with its risk, self-determination is a basic human right, and we must grant it systematically to our children.
 To withhold that liberty too long is to cause wars of revolution to start.

 This, then, is our goal as parents: we must not transfer power too early, even if our children take us daily to the battlefield.
 Mothers who make that mistake are some of the most frustrated people on the face of the earth.

 On the other hand, we must not retain parental power too long, either.
 Control will be torn from our grasp if we refuse to surrender it voluntarily.
 The granting of self-determination should be matched stride for stride with the arrival of maturity, culminating with complete release during early adulthood.

 Sounds easy, doesn’t it?
 We all know better.
 I consider this orderly transfer of power to be one of the most delicate and difficult responsibilities in the entire realm of parenthood.

-This article was written by Focus on the Family Malaysia and the Questions and Answers are extracted from The Complete Marriage & Family Home Reference Guide by Dr. James Dobson with permission.
+This article was written by Focus on the Family Malaysia and the Questions and Answers are extracted from The Complete Marriage & Family Home Reference Guide with permission.